Riddler: Query and Echo

 The Riddler once had two henchwomen named Query and Echo (real names Diedre Vance and Nina Damfino respectively) who first appeared in Detective Comics Annual Issue #8, July 1995.
 Once employees of an underground club called Pandora's Box, became a duo biker gang robbing small convenience stores.
 One night, as they were attempting to rob another store, they forced a customer at gunpoint to surrender the goods, not knowing it was the Riddler who was about to start his criminal career.
 Seeing their potential, he hired the bikers and ultimately became Query and Echo (although some iterations include Quiz and Query).

 Aside from their matching outfits (mostly unitards with fishnet leggings) and non-distinctive personalities, they differ in hair color and skin tone.
 Query has lighter skin, long blonde hair, and often wears what looks like a police cap.
 Echo has darker skin and short black hair.
 They exhibit great agility and combat skills.
 After several issues, Query and Echo have since made little appearances and brief mentions in both the comics and other mediums.

 Other versions

-As one of Batman's most famed and popular adversaries, a number of alternate universes in DC Comics publications allow writers to introduce variations on the Riddler that are not part of the official DC continuity, variations in which the character's origins, behavior, and morality differ from the mainstream setting.

-Joker

 Edward as he appears in Joker.

-A radically different interpretation of the Riddler is featured in Brian Azzarello and Lee Bermejo's Joker.
-In this version, he wears a solid green jacket with question marks on the very back of it and a circle of question mark tattoos around his abdomen.
-His cane serves the purpose of helping to prop him up, due to a disabled leg.
-In the story, he sells an unknown substance to the Joker, who identifies him as "Edward".

-Thrillkiller

-In the Elseworlds miniseries Thrillkiller, Nygma is a psychiatrist who counsels Barbara Gordon.
-Doctor Edward Nygma, author of Riddle Me This — What Do We Really Mean?, keeps Barbara dosed with increasing amounts of Valium and encourages her to mix with people that she actually loathes.
-Edward wears a green suit and the cushions of his couch bear the pattern of the Riddler's outfit.
-Alfred, Barbara's butler, takes the drugs away from her at the request of her father Commissioner Gordon, who considers Edward to be a quack.

-Batman: Earth One
+Many alternate universe versions of Riddler have appeared throughout the character's publication history.